Stefan Christensen ← Back to writing

 We did everything right.

-At Pleo, when we selected a UK bank for Faster Payments, we ran a proper RFP.
+We ran a proper RFP when selecting a UK bank for Faster Payments.
 We asked if they supported Faster Payments.
 We validated their answers in writing.
 We got confirmation from their partnerships team.

 They said yes.
 We signed contracts.
 We completed months of compliance reviews.